HEAL/cedar-form-docs/docs/study-type.md

     > This field allows multiple selections.
 Select all that apply.
 If these do not apply, skip the question, or contact heal-support@datacommons.io for questions or support.

     **How this field will be used**
     > These values will likely be filterable under “Advanced Search” on the HEAL Platform Discovery page, and will allow users to quickly find broad, relevant studies, study data, or study-generated knowledge.
-For example: Add example here.

-* Once complete, [collapse](expand-or-collapse-cedar-form-section.md) the Study Type section (and [save](save-cedar-form.md) your form!)
+Once complete, [collapse](expand-or-collapse-cedar-form-section.md) the Study Type section (and [save](save-cedar-form.md) your form!)